 Taking individual genetic variations into consideration, nutrigenomics helps dietitians and nutritionists create custom-tailored health programs for their clients.
 In doing so, they will likely have greater success in tackling preventable health problems.

 To illustrate, a 2016 meta-analysis in The American Journal of Clinical Nutrition highlights variations in the fat mass and obesity-associated (FTO) gene that are linked to different degrees of weight loss success .
-It explains individuals with the "homozygous FTO obesity-predisposing allele (AA genotype) had greater weight loss than did noncarriers (TT genotype) after diet/lifestyle interventions."
+The authors highlight that individuals with the "homozygous FTO obesity-predisposing allele (AA genotype) had greater weight loss than did noncarriers (TT genotype) after diet/lifestyle interventions."

-Do-it-yourself (DIY) biology, also known as DIY bio or synthetic biology, is a type of biohacking that focuses on experimenting and knowledge-sharing.
-A 2013 study in The Journal of Systems and Synthetic Biology defines DIY biology as "the pursuit of biology outside of scientific institutions by amateurs, students, and 'hobbyists.'"
+Do-it-yourself (DIY) biology is a type of biohacking that focuses on experimenting and knowledge-sharing.
+A synthetic biology journal defines DIY biology as "the pursuit of biology outside of scientific institutions by amateurs, students, and 'hobbyists'" .

 This means anyone with an interest in biohacking can try their hands at DIY biology.
 You don't necessarily need a Ph.D. in biology to experiment for the next miracle drug.

 While this may open up a new field of possibilities, conducting experiments in your garage or a community biohacking lab may be hard to regulate, hence the safety, ethical, and legal concerns.
 Ellen Jorgensen, who's the co-founder of Genspace (a biohacker space), says those dabbling in DIY biology "need to follow safety guidelines."

 Another thing to note is that these biohackers aren't necessarily amateurs.
 For instance, a scientist who's also a self-professed biohacker may share their knowledge with those keen on learning more in biohacking conferences, contests, and community labs.3.
 Grinder